DrCuis/Tutorials/100-Quick-Tour/README.md

 Another useful operation in a Morph's Menu is to look at its Code.

 ![ColoredBoxMorph-Browsing](UITour/Cuis16.png)
 The upper-left pane of the Browser shows the Class inheritance hierarchy for a ColoredBoxMorph.
-Each "child" or specialization of a Class has code which essentially says "I am like my parent but for these changes/extensions", which it then defines.
+Each “child” or specialization of a Class has code which essentially says “I am like my parent but for these changes/extensions”, which it then defines.

 ![Browsers are Morphs too](UITour/Cuis17.png)